DavidBerdik/ResChiper/README.md

     ]
-    unusedStringFile = "path/to/your/unused_strings.txt" // strings will be filtered in this file localeWhiteList = ["en", "in", "fr"] //keep en,en-xx,in,in-xx,fr,fr-xx and remove others locale.
+    unusedStringFile = "path/to/your/unused_strings.txt" // strings will be filtered in this file localeWhiteList = ["en", "in", "fr"] //keep en,en-xx,in,in-xx,fr,fr-xx and remove others locale. buildUniversalApk = false // Build a universal APK from the obfuscated bundle universalApkName = "universal.apk" // The name for the built universal APK, must end with '.apk' }
-}
 ```